I Love Rock 'n' Roll: Charts

 On 20 December 2019, the song entered the UK Singles Chart at number one, claiming the Christmas number one with 93,000 chart sales and with 85,000 of that total coming via downloads.
 It was also the fastest-selling download since Artists for Grenfell version of "Bridge over Troubled Water" in June 2017.
 LadBaby became the third act to have two consecutive Christmas number one singles and the first to have two successive novelty Christmas number ones in the UK.
 After reaching number one, LadBaby said, "How have we done this again?
 It's the best feeling in the world – it's a Christmas miracle yet again!
 Thank you everybody for supporting us once again, and all for an amazing cause.
 It's going to the Trussell Trust – to the 14 million people living in poverty in the UK.
 Who doesn't love a sausage roll at Christmas?"
+The song dropped from number one to number 57, and was overtaken by English singer Ellie Goulding's cover of the Joni Mitchell song, "River" (1971).